Your Licensed Augusta Stairlift Specialists

 Outdoor

-Bangor Street home — outdoor lift on wooden porch steps
+Bangor Street corridor home — outdoor lift on stone porch steps

 Bangor Street, ME Installed December 2025

-A home along the Bangor Street corridor with seven wooden front porch steps that iced over every winter.
-Mr. Fournier had already slipped twice on the icy steps before his daughter called us.
-The cream-colored weather-resistant seat sits at the bottom, ready when he comes home from errands.
-Every component carries freeze-rated lubricant certified to -30°F, UV-stabilized upholstery, and an IP55-sealed motor housing that keeps out snow, ice, and the salt-air moisture that pushes up the Kennebec River valley from the coast.
-The cold-weather battery backup kept the lift running through a three-day ice-storm outage last January.
+A home along Bangor Street with seven stone front-porch steps that iced over by Thanksgiving every year.
+The cream weather-resistant seat parks at the bottom.
+Every component carries freeze-rated lubricant tested to -30°F, UV-stabilized upholstery, and an IP55-sealed motor housing that keeps out blowing snow and the freeze-thaw moisture pushing up the Kennebec valley.

 Installation details